Decawave/mynewt-dw1000-core/README.md

 ## Building

-See the companion repo mynewt-dw1000-apps for building instructions, recall that this driver will is pulled into project as a dependency and will be build form within that project.
+See the companion repo mynewt-dw1000-apps for building instructions, recall that this driver will is pulled into projects as a dependency and will be build form within that project.
 As such build instructions are light here.

 The dw1000 driver make use of c99 anonymous union extensions, this need to be enabled within the mynewt build enviorement.
-A patch is provided for the apache-mynewt-core distribution and this can be found in ./repos/.patches/apache-mynewt-core.patch.
+A patch is provided for the apache-mynewt-core distribution, this can be found at ./mynewt-dw1000-apps/repos/.patches/apache-mynewt-core.patch.
 This patch simply adds -fms-extensions to the cflag.